Golden Visa Greece

 40 min to Athens centre

 Direct road access via Attiki Odos toll road.
-Athens International Airport is 25 minutes away - exceptional connectivity for frequent travellers.
+Athens International Airport is 1.5 hours away - exceptional connectivity for frequent travellers.

 Strong rental yields